Richard Kaufman

 Conductor Principal Pops Conductor Laureate for Pacific Symphony

-Richard Kaufman has devoted much of his musical life to conducting and supervising music for film and television productions, as well as performing film and classical music in concert halls and on recordings.
-After serving 31 years as Principal Pops Conductor of Pacific Symphony, Kaufman now holds the title of Principal Pops Conductor Laureate.
-He is in his 17th season with the Chicago Symphony Orchestra concert series, “CSO at the Movies,” and holds the permanent title of Pops Conductor Laureate with the Dallas Symphony.
+Richard Kaufman has devoted much of his musical life to conducting and supervising music for film and television productions, as well as conducting film and classical music in concert and on recordings.
+He is in his thirty-second season with Pacific Symphony where he was recently given the permanent title of Principal Pops Conductor Laureate.
+Kaufman is in his nineteenth season with the Chicago Symphony Orchestra and the concert film series, CSO at the Movies.
+He holds the permanent title of Pops Conductor Laureate with the Dallas Symphony.